 I think that geography is one of several things that can limit access routes to publication.
 As a working-class person who grew up in a housing scheme within a tiny burgh in the west coast of Scotland, I was actively discouraged from pursuing writing as a career; I was also not aware of there being any local writing groups – there may have been, but they certainly weren’t well advertised.
 Similarly, when I accessed the Escalator scheme I was living in Sudbury in Suffolk and the only writing group in the town was for over 55s (they kindly let me join but I was a bit of an oddity being several decades younger than everyone else); there were evening events 20 miles away in Colchester but no buses after 5pm and I am not able to drive because of my disability so it was just impossible to attend.

 One of the problems that I’ve experienced as a writer with a disability is that I often can’t access things because I can’t afford to get there.
 And it’s not just my own fare I have to think about; it’s paying for another person because I can’t travel on my own.
-And if a workshop / mentoring session / event goes on for a few hours I either have to rope in a friend who is off work or pay someone for their time.
+And if a workshop, mentoring session or event goes on for a few hours I either have to rope in a friend who is off work or pay someone for their time.

 Escalator was actually very very good in terms of accommodating the problems I had with travelling.
 In fact, it just wasn’t a problem at all.